This site is for U.S. Healthcare Providers only.

 On Submitting

-Want to Submit a Research Idea?
+Want to submit a research idea?

 We welcome ideas for improving patient care that are rooted in implementation science.
+Click the button below, make sure you understand the guidance and criteria, and follow the 2-step submission process.

 Hypothetical HCPs